SovnSkyrim/AmongSovngardesStars/Plans.md

   This first point is the most important one.

- **- Make the list heavier, restrict it to higher end pcs as original Lexy's**
+ - **Make the list heavier, restrict it to higher end pcs as original Lexy's**

  - Modify Lights and lighting elements
  - Loot in general